Systems Analysis – Systems Life Cycles

-I actually wrote this back in 2002 as part of a HNC in Software Engineering and Computing, but it’s still useful, so I’ll add it here 🙂
+I actually wrote this back in 2002 as part of a HNC in Software Engineering and Computing, and though dated, it’s still useful, so I’ve added it here 🙂

 - Systems Life Cycles

 Using SSADM4, the Systems life cycle will follow the main phases given below, though depending on the nature of the

 project in question some of these sections may not be required.

 Information systems planning